 ‘Purple Majesty’ is a long flowering excellent evergreen which is not too large but has that desirable purple colour flower.

-Now we have ‘Amistad’ (2013) which is closer to guaranitica but to the home gardener looks about the same in height and flower colour to ‘Purple Majesty’.
-Amistad is a patented plant and I don’t have permission to grow it.
+Now we have ‘Amistad’ (2013) which is closer to guaranitica but looks about the same flower colour to ‘Purple Majesty’.
+The plant is about twice as big being about 2m x 1.5m.